RhapsodyInGeek/Qodot-Entity-Tutorial/docs/gameconfig.md

     > _NOTE: Using more than one FGD resource in this property is currently bugged.
 Only the first FGD file will be used.
 If wishing to use multiple FGDs, use the `Base Fgd Files` property in the FGD resource._

+- `Entity Scale` : A game-wide display model scale expression.
+It's recommended you set this to your typical inverse scale ratio so that your display models show up at the right size in TrenchBroom.
+Stacks with the Point Class entity's model scale definition.
+Please consult the official [**TrenchBroom GameConfig docs**](https://trenchbroom.github.io/manual/latest/#game_configuration_files_entities) for more information.

+- `Default UV Scale` : When textures are first applied or when resetting UV modifications on a brush, this is the scale they are set to.
+Only affects TrenchBroom.
+Generated meshes will only have the final texture UVs as defined by your map file.
+Can be useful if you use higher res textures but want a more manageable inverse scale ratio.

 - `Brush Tags` : An array of _TrenchBroomTag_ resources.
 While these tags have no Godot or Qodot import functionality, they do modify certain TrenchBroom brush settings like transparency.
 Useful for _trigger_ brushes.

 - `Face Tags` : An array of _TrenchBroomTag_ resources.
 This one's for per texture settings, again mostly for transparency.
 Useful for _clip_ and _skip_ textures.

 - `Face Attrib Surface Flags` / `Face Attrib Content Flags` : Currently unused by Qodot.

 Select your TrenchBroom games folder and set your game's name and icon.
 Ignore the FGD files for now.
-We'll get to that later
+We'll get to that later.

 ## TrenchBroom Tags<br>